remotework1/LavondaTalbertIT1025/Lab6/readme.md

 ##### default page - it is the page that displays when you don't specify a path and enter only a doman name. (www.amazon.com)
 ##### parameters - string of characters after the path begins with a question mark (?category=/electronics&r)
 ##### anchor - begins with a hashtag and tells the browser to scoll to or load a specific part of the page (#Music)

+### Conclusion

+##### Designing and programming web pages with elements that is applicable to all users of the internet.
+Learning and defining internet terminology along with the protocols to ensure the methods and practices are easy to apply and understand.
+Knowing the difference between IP addresses, security and the function of the world wide web.
+Submitting exercises to be used for both the classroom and future references.